devbit-showcases/EliasVerstappe/README.md

 The QT1070 chip is used to manage the buttons.
 I have written a `QT1070` class.

 The default constructor initializes the chip.
-Next, the class has 2  functions (`get_chip_id` and `button_pressed`).
+Next, you will find two other functions in the class (`get_chip_id` and `button_pressed`).

 These functions are actually really simple.
-All they do is read data from a register, a list of all registers can be found in the datasheet of the QT1070 chip.
+All they do is read data from a register.
+A list of all registers can be found in the datasheet of the QT1070 chip.

 ![QT1070 registers](/media/qt1070_reg.PNG)